jdbancal/gem/doc/compilationInstructions.md

 How to compile the GEM library
 ==============================

 This document describes steps which lead to a successful compilation of the GEM library on various platforms.
+Here we assume that the target environment is *matlab*, but the same instructions also apply to *octave* (tested on linux).

 Steps to compile the GEM library on *ubuntu* :